The Coastal Wave

 - Family Planning Program

-- The benefit began May 1 and ends on Dec.
-31.
+- The benefit originally began May 1 and ends on Dec.
+31. It has been renewed through 2019.

 - One can or bottle of mosquito repellent is permitted per pharmacy fill, with 1 refill allowed per month.